The Fairly OddParents: Development and Oh Yeah! Cartoons (1997–2001)

 Hartman started developing his own series by drawing a picture of a little boy who would become Timmy Turner.
 Hartman was originally going to name him Mike, after his brother Mike Hartman, but they had a fight that day, so Hartman named him after his other brother Timmy Hartman instead.
 Hartman wanted Timmy to be able to go anywhere because he never wanted to be stuck for a story transition.
 Hartman was originally going to give Timmy science powers, but decided against it due to Dexter's Laboratory having recently come out.
 Instead, he decided to give Timmy a magic friend.
-He drew Venus (later renamed Wanda) first and then decided that, because he had never heard of a fairy godfather before, to draw Cosmo.
+He drew Venus (later renamed Wanda) first and then decided, because he had never heard of a fairy godfather before, to draw Cosmo.
 After coming up with the entire premise for the cartoon in about fifteen minutes, Hartman first pitched the idea to Hanna-Barbera and then to Cartoon Network, both of whom turned it down.
 Hartman then went back to Seibert at Nickelodeon and successfully pitched it to them for Oh Yeah!
 Cartoons.

 While in early development, the series was titled The Fairy GodParents and then it was briefly changed to Oh My GodParents.
 Bill Burnett came up with the title The Fairly OddParents, which they ended up sticking with.
 Hartman originally created The Fairly OddParents as a seven-minute short film, which was one of the thirty-nine short cartoons created for Oh Yeah!
 Cartoons.
 Hartman made ten seven-minute short films of The Fairly OddParents in total for Oh Yeah!
 Cartoons, which aired on Nickelodeon from September 4, 1998, to March 23, 2001.
 Due to the success of the shorts, Nickelodeon picked up The Fairly OddParents for a full-length series alongside fellow Oh Yeah!
 Cartoons: ChalkZone and My Life as a Teenage Robot.
-In 2000, Nickelodeon ordered seven 23-minute episodes for the series' first season, which premiered on March 30, 2001 (just one week after the final Oh Yeah! short) in the half-hour before fellow Nicktoon Invader Zim made its debut.
+In January 2000, Nickelodeon ordered seven 23-minute episodes for the series' first season, which premiered on March 30, 2001 (just one week after the final Oh Yeah! short) in the half-hour before fellow Nicktoon Invader Zim made its debut.